sirca/clusterous/docs/manual/06_Environments.md

 $ clusterous run subprojects/environments/basic-python/basic-python-env.yml
 ```

 The first time you run this example, Clusterous may have to build the Docker image, which may take several few minutes.
-The build process can be speeded by using the `controller_instance_type` in the cluster parameters file (See Chapter 5 [TODO:LINK]).
+The build process can be speeded by using the `controller_instance_type` in the cluster parameters file (See [Chapter 5](05_Create_and_destroy.md).

 Additionally, there will be a few minute's wait when deploying the applications while the nodes download the newly built Docker image from the cluster's repository.
 Note that on subsequent runs on the same cluster, this delay doesn't happen as the nodes will be able to use a cached copy of the image.